DeNyWho/AnifoxBackend/README.md

 - Default anime requests: anime main catalog request, details, etc✅
 - Oauth 2.0 authorization between Keycloak which installed on anifox server, and spring boot application ( works with cookie )✅
 - Default user requests: add rating to anime, add anime to favourite lists ( watching, watched, in plan, postponed )✅
-- Default admin requests for anime: add anime to blocked list (users don't see this anime). ❌
+- Default admin requests for anime: add anime to blocked list (users don't see this anime). ✅
+- Add an anime release schedule. ❌
+- Add notifications for anime series. ❌
 - Chat between users. ❌
 - The user's ability to add friends. ❌
 - The user's ability to watch anime with friends. ❌